You’ve learned about what you need to secure a mortgage , now it’s time to think about how you will manage said mortgage.

 If you have some money saved up, there can be an advantage to holding it in an offset account instead of a regular savings account.

-Savings accounts attract higher interest rates but they usually pale in comparison to the rates attached to home loans.
+Savings accounts attract higher interest rates than a normal transaction account but they often pale in comparison to the rates attached to home loans.
 The interest accrued from a savings account could not offset the interest charged on a home loan.

-The money kept in an offset account is tax-free where you automatically have to pay the tax on any interest that you earn from your savings account.
+The interest savings generated by an offset account is tax-free where you automatically have to pay the tax on any interest that you earn from your savings account.

 Offset Account vs Direct Loan Repayments With Redraw Facilities